Struggling to convert your leads into paying customers?

 Take Adobe Photoshop, for example.

-The company builds prospect’s interest through YouTube tutorials.
+Adobe builds prospects’ interest through YouTube tutorials.
 As the potential customer enters the consideration stage, Adobe offers a free trial as bait to lead them further down the funnel towards its Creative Cloud space, which is its distinct selling point.

 Once you gain entry, Adobe upsells multiple apps to generate subscriptions.

-Its sales funnel has worked well for Adobe, earning the company over 12 million subscribers, today.
+Its sales funnel has worked well for Adobe, earning it over 12 million subscribers, today.

 2. Help Scout— Competitive Features and Demos

-Like Adobe, Help Scout also employs a straightforward sales funnel, but unlike Adobe, the company doesn’t have the privilege to leverage tutorials to gain customers.
+Like Adobe, Help Scout also employs a straightforward sales funnel, but unlike Adobe, it doesn’t have the privilege to leverage tutorials to gain customers.

 Help Scout is a B2B SaaS company that offers helpdesk solutions to small businesses.
 As their target market is entirely different, Help Scout shares information through demos instead of user-generated content.

 Help Scout also has simplified its free trial.
 You don’t need to add credit card details to avail of the free trial.
-All Help Scout requires is your name and emails address.
+All Help Scout requires is your name and email address.